btrplace/kherbache-thesis/README.md

 git clone --depth 1 https://github.com/btrplace/kherbache-thesis.git
 cd kherbache-thesis

-# Create instances of the 'Power Capping' experiment
+# Create the instance of the 'Power Capping' experiment
 mvn "-Dtest=**/capping/mVM#cappingTest" compiler:testCompile surefire:test

 # Create instances of the 'Energy' experiment, both for the new and the old version of BtrPlace
 mvn "-Dtest=**/energy/mVM#energyTest" compiler:testCompile surefire:test
 mvn "-Dtest=**/energy/BtrPlace#energyTest" compiler:testCompile surefire:test

-# Generate 50 (new) random instances used for both the 'Scheduling decisions' and the 'Accuracy' experiments
+# Generate 50 (new) random instances used for the 'Scheduling decisions' (instances execution outputs are also used in the 'Accuracy' experiments)
-mvn "-Dtest=**/random/Random#runRandom" compiler:testCompile surefire:test
+mvn "-Dtest=**/scheduling/Scheduling#create_plans" compiler:testCompile surefire:test

 # Generate 100 (new) random instances used for the 'Scalability' experiments
 ## Decommissioning scenario - Infrastructure scaling: